femtomc/Jaynes.jl/docs/src/index.md

   __________________________________
 ```

 which constrains the execution to select that value for the random choice at address `:flip`.
-We can also communicate constraints to inference algorithms:
+We can also communicate constraints to inference algorithms

 ```julia
 @time calls, lnw, lmle = Jaynes.importance_sampling(geo, (0.05, ); observations = sel)